ms1963/markdown/README.md

 - **Purpose:** Adds a custom div (like alerts) to the document.
 - **Parameters:**
-class: The CSS class for the div.
+- `class`: The CSS class for the div.
-content: The content of the div.
+- `content`: The content of the div.
 - **Results:** None.
 - **Example:**
 ```